AlexJReid/blog/content/posts/monoblok/index.md

 Or inline it into a one-off prompt with `@CLAUDE_PATCHBAY.md`.
 Handy.

-## Why I find this interesting
+## Why this is all interesting

 The conventional logic is "broker moves bytes, application does logic."
 That's fine and largely correct, but there's a category of logic, signal conditioning, that you could argue belongs at the broker.
 It's stateless from the application's point of view, it's the same boring code reimplemented in every consumer, and it benefits enormously from being applied once, centrally, before fan-out.

 Putting a small DSL at the broker for this kind of work is a nice middle ground.
 It's not trying to be Flink, Beam or Kafka Streams.
 It's just a few primitives, declared once, that turn raw sensor noise into something useful before it ever leaves the broker.
 The LVC then makes late-joining subscribers a non-event, which is the other thing every realtime app ends up reinventing.

 It's just a toy but the applications are endless.
-Swap office temperature sensors for market data ticks where you want to deadband out the noise and only emit on meaningful moves, fleet telemetry from a few thousand vehicles where most of the GPS jitter is uninteresting, IoT estates with flaky sensors that need smoothing before anyone trusts the readings, gaming or trading dashboards where late-joining clients shouldn't have to wait for the next event to see current state. **Same primitives, different domain.**
+Swap office temperature sensors for market data ticks where you want to deadband out the noise and only emit on meaningful moves, fleet telemetry from a few thousand vehicles where most of the GPS jitter is uninteresting, IoT estates with flaky sensors that need smoothing before anyone trusts the readings, gaming or trading dashboards where late-joining clients shouldn't have to wait for the next event to see current state. **Same primitives, different domains.**

 There are a few loose ends to tidy up: a TTL on last-value cache entries so stale state doesn't linger forever or grow unbounded, proper structured logging, and a resilience story for when the process inevitably falls over.